 The Guide Dog Foundation helps people who are visually impaired also.
 They offer labradors and golden retrievers, as well as hypoallergenic poodles that can serve people who are usually allergic to dogs.
 This is provided at no cost.

 Guide Dogs of America also offers free services to those who are visually impaired.

 The Seeing Eye provides seeing eye dogs for a fee.
 The fee is $150 for their first dog or $50 for a successor.
 Veterans pay only $1.
 Payments can be made in installments.
 However, you are also required to attend a 3.5 week training at their Morristown campus in order to receive your animal.

 If you are hearing disabled, here’s how to get a service dog.

 International Hearing Dog, Inc. specifically trains service animals to listen for their owners.
 The trained animals will respond and alert their owners to sounds like approaching cars, alarm clocks, telephones, doorbells or other specific sounds.
 The animals are provided free of charge.

-Paws with a Cause provides hearing dogs for those who are hard of hearing.
-The dogs are trained to respond to smoke alarms, doorbells, children crying, and other specific sounds.
+Paws with a Cause helps people who are hard of hearing figure out how to get a service dog.
+Their dogs are trained to respond to smoke alarms, doorbells, children crying, and other specific sounds.
 The hearing dog will nudge you to alert you to the noise, and then lead you to the source.
 Hearing Dogs can even be trained to respond to sign language for those who are non-verbal!
 Paws for a Cause provides the animals at no cost.